Editor's Note: This post was initially published in April 2021 and has been updated for accuracy and comprehensiveness.

 The Advanced Procurement Portal (APP)

-Plus, with APP comes with a learning center with contracting templates to help you learn the federal sector from the ground up.
+Plus, with APP comes a learning center with contracting templates to help you learn the federal sector from the ground up.

 Past performance is one of the most important factors that can make or break your endeavor in federal contracting.